alberto-morales/microservices-java-training-course/docs/Spring_Boot_data_JPA_PostgreSQL_REST_API.md

 }
 ```

 The LockedCardController save method function is to save "locked cards" items.
 Therefore, we need to have a locked card class, containing the entity properties.
-These properties should correspond to the columns in the â€œlocked_cards tableâ€.
+These properties should correspond to the columns in the "*locked_cards* table"€.

 ![entity-table-POST](./images/ilustracion-POST.png)

 You must create the database table and the entity + repository Java classes,  as described in the last unit.

-The POST requests can contain a payload known as "request bodyâ€.
+The POST requests can contain a payload known as "request body"€.
 The payload contains the data that could be stored or updated.
 The payload is usually in JSON format.

 Notice that the method responsible for handling HTTP POST requests needs to be annotated with @PostMapping (or RequestMapping + method = POST) annotation.